cfe-lab/Kive/cluster-setup/README.md

 At this point, go back into the server room and install Ubuntu Jammy on the compute nodes.
-These machines only have one hard drive, and their ethernet should automatically be set up by default (the head node provides NAT and DHCP), so this should be a very straighforward installation.
+These machines only have one hard drive, and their ethernet should automatically be set up by default (the head node provides NAT and DHCP), so this should be a very straightforward installation.
 Again, create a user with username `ubuntu` to be the bootstrap user.

 Now, upload the contents of [cloud-init/worker] to each compute node, along with the SSH